carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 2. What are the **tech skills** that are available in my team but are **uncommon** among professionals with the same job description?
 3. If I hire someone with a specific job description, what can I expect them to be **familiar with**, and in what measure?

 The tech skills table is designed to help you with those pitfalls.
 In the first column, we present a list of **typical data-related technical skills**, and in the other columns, we show the level of the skill typically associated with a specific job title: `++` for deep knowledge or daily involvement, `+` basic knowledge or occasional involvement, and an empty spot for skills that are not related to that job title.
-We decided on purpose to go for symbols instead of more detailed descriptions, in order to minimize the complexity of the method.
+We decided on purpose to go for symbols instead of more detailed descriptions, to minimize the complexity of the method.

 We leave an empty column for you to fill with the level of skill of your team.